 If that all sounds lovely but you’re not sure what the practical benefits would be here’s some of the measurable benefits that the kind of support doulas offer provides:

-“Women who received continuous labour support were more likely to:
+“Women who received continuous labour support may be:

-· give birth ‘spontaneously’, i.e. give birth with neither caesarean nor vacuum nor forceps.
+- more likely to give birth ‘spontaneously’, i.e. give birth vaginally with neither ventouse nor forceps nor caesarean.